 How can I do all this on a budget?

 When I designed interior of the Newsam, I wanted to get as much as I could out of the budget to reflect the circumstances of people who would typically be upsizing at Rosemeade.
 It is highly unlikely that a family would be able to throw away their current furniture and buy everything fresh, plus it’s bad for the planet!

 I would wholly recommend investing in a good sofa, a dining table, beds, and headboards that you can use as your core décor pieces.
 If it’s going to work, add to it.
 Everything else you can pick up as you go along, grabbing a bargain as you go.

 Homes in the Excellence Collection also come complete with a fitted wardrobe in the master bedroom which is fantastic as you can play around with your style a lot more.
 The days are gone where you need a matching wardrobe, chest of drawers and bedside tables – a fitted wardrobe allows you to be a lot more flexible with your décor!

 We worked hard to make the Newsam look stylish and contemporary.
 On the surface it may look like it would cost a lot to pull together, but the reality of it is very different.

 If you team a few staple pieces such as TV cabinets and sofas with affordable items of furniture and décor, the more costly items can really elevate the rest of the room.
 For example, the little black mesh coffee table in the living room is kind of invisible, but it is highly functional and helps tie the room together – and it was only from IKEA!
 It’s really easy to filter items such as these into a room and they don’t break the bank.

 Are you imagining your life in a brand-new home?
-Get in touch with a member of our friendly sales team at Rosemeade and you could turn your dream into a reality!
+Get in touch with a member of our friendly sales team and we could help you move into a beautiful new home in Yorkshire!